Ice resurfacer

-An ice resurfacer is a vehicle or hand-pushed device used to clean and smooth the surface of a sheet of ice, usually in an ice rink.
-The first ice resurfacer was developed by American inventor and engineer Frank Zamboni in 1949 in the city of Paramount, California.
+An ice resurfacer is a vehicle or hand-pushed device for cleaning and smoothing the surface of a sheet of ice, usually in an ice rink.
+The first ice resurfacer was developed by American inventor and engineer Frank Zamboni in 1949 in Paramount, California.
 As such, an ice resurfacer is often referred to as a "Zamboni" as a genericized trademark.